-When an event associated with nationalism invites a musician to perform the National Anthem, the organizers of the event send a message about what type of music that nation, that culture values.
+When an event associated with national identity invites a musician to perform the National Anthem, the organizers of the event send a message about what type of music that nation & that culture values.
 In this case, I'm talking about the Super Bowl.
-I have next to no interest in the NFL, but I am fascinated by the way that the sport has so successfully taken up the face of American patriotism.
-Prior to the Super Bowl, a featured singer (at least, for the last 25+ years) performs the Star-Spangled Banner, and viewers are shown images of soldiers overseas standing at full salute.
-Massive cheers erupt in appreciation for our armed forces.
+I am fascinated by the way that the NFL has so successfully taken up the face of American patriotism.
+Prior to the Super Bowl (a term that has become synonymous in American culture with the biggest event imaginable), a featured performer is selected to interpret the Star-Spangled Banner, and viewers at home are shown images of soldiers overseas standing at full salute.
+Massive cheers erupt in appreciation for American armed forces.
 American flags abound and are often spread across the massive field.
-I don't believe that you have to be a football fan to be patriotic, but the NFL might believe otherwise.
+I don't believe that you have to be a football fan to be patriotic, but the NFL might have you believe otherwise.

 My fascination began in 2014.
-I was in the midst of my first year doing double duty, teaching band & chorus, still figuring out how to be a Choral Director.
+I was in the midst of my first year teaching both band & chorus, still figuring out how to be a Choral Director.
 One thing I knew I had to do was expose students to singers they might have never heard otherwise as well as to analyze the vocal techniques of the singers they listen to on a regular basis.

 Then I started to wonder: what made the powers that be select an American opera superstar as the Super Bowl National Anthem singer?
 What factors determine who sings the Star-Spangled Banner for any Super Bowl?
-Thus, I began to look for patterns in genre representation for Super Bowl National Anthem Performers.
+While I still don't have those answers, I began to look for patterns in genre representation across Super Bowl National Anthem Performers.

 Breaking Down Genre Identification

-I compiled a full list of all Super Bowl Star-Spangled Banner (and some years, for some reasons, performers of "America the Beautiful") performers since 1967 and determined the musical genre represented.
-Please note!
+I compiled a full list of all Super Bowl Star-Spangled Banner performers (and some years, for some reasons, performers of "America the Beautiful") since 1967 and determined the musical genre represented.
+Please note as you read!
 Some of that genre determination is subjective!
 Having not run any particular statistical tests (would I perform a T-test? are there too many categories of data for that?
 I need to bust out my Experimental Research formula book and Vassar Stats, quickly!), I've got some color-coded Excel spreadsheets and pie charts.

-I identified twelve genres represented: Band (school-based ensemble model, here involving marching bands), Celebrity, Choral, Classic Pop, Country, Inspirational, Jazz, Latin Pop, Modern Pop, R&B, Rock, and Soul.
+I identified twelve musical genres represented among Super Bowl National Anthem performers: Band (school-based ensemble model, here involving marching bands), Celebrity, Choral, Classic Pop, Country, Inspirational, Jazz, Latin Pop, Modern Pop, R&B, Rock, and Soul.